 Do you have lots of videos from epic games of Call of Duty: Advanced Warfare or Grand Theft Auto V, and want to edit them, but not break the bank?
 Video editing software for gamers can help you splice portions of different videos, get rid of load screens, and add music and voice overs to make them more interesting and shareable.
 Wondering what the best software solution is for your project?
-Here are a few software packages that can do the job:
+Here are 4 best software packages that can do the job:

 For basic editing, you cannot beat the cost of Windows Live Movie Maker.
 WLMM is FREE, offers decent effects, allows you to compress, make thumbnails, cut and edit game footage, and it is user-friendly for even the most novice video makers.
 As with most free products, it has its limitations and a number of glitches.
 It is difficult to save your projects unless you use a separate program to convert them, the program freezes often, and the output video is not going to win any awards.